Alice, Countess of Bigorre: Reign

 In 1251, Petronilla died.
-However, she had passed control of the government over to Simon de Montfort, 6th Earl of Leicester, Alice's uncle.
+She had passed control of the government to Simon de Montfort, 6th Earl of Leicester, Alice's uncle.
 De Montfort had interpreted this act as a gift, so refused to hand Bigorre over to Alice on the death of her mother.

-Alice and her husband appealed to her half-sister Martha and her husband Gaston VII, Viscount of Béarn to help re-claim Bigorre, they accepted.
+Alice and her husband appealed to her half-sister Martha and her husband Gaston VII, Viscount of Béarn to help re-claim Bigorre and they agreed to help her.
 To prevent Guyenne and Gascony from rebelling, Henry III of England recalled Simon de Montfort and appointed John Grailly in his place.
 However, Alice and her family re-claimed Bigorre during 1251.

-Alice reigned only for the next four years, dying in 1255.
-She was succeeded by her eldest son.
-However, following Alice's death, De Montfort did attempt to challenge her son for control of Bigorre once again.
+Alice reigned for the next four years, dying in 1255.
+She was succeeded by her eldest son, Eskivat de Chabanais.
+Following Alice's death, De Montfort did attempt to challenge her son for control of Bigorre once again.

 Upon Eskivat's death, control of Bigorre was disputed between Alice's sister Martha and her daughter Laura, with the latter eventually succeeding.